-Life will be making its way to a red-cushioned seat near you pretty soon with a UK release date planned for the 24th March 2017, coinciding with the same date as its arrival in the US.
-It’ll have competition from a couple of comedic remakes with CHiPs and Power Rangers out on the same weekend in the UK, so if it doesn’t take the number one spot then it should be blasted out of an air lock and left to the barren expanses of space.
+Life made its way to the red-cushioned seats of the big screen with a UK release date of the 24th March 2017, coinciding with the same date as its arrival in the US.
+It had competition from a couple of comedic remakes with CHiPs and Power Rangers out on the same weekend in the UK, so it was a relatively easy release window to take the number one spot, saving it from being blasted out of an air lock and left to the barren expanses of space.

 The plot takes place on the International Space Station as the crew perform a successful capture of a wayward probe returning from Mars.
 The probe contains a sample believed to harbour life and when they’re able to get it on board to investigate they confirm the first ET contact in history.
 However, just ask quickly as jubilation kicks in, the mobile organism performs some kind of Martian judo attack on the scientist performing the analysis and all kinds of frights ensue.

 Life has been given an age rating of 15 in the UK by the British Board Of Film Classification (BBFC) with strong horror, gory images, and strong language.

 [t[themify_hr color=”orange” width=”100%” border_width=”5px” ]p>